-Invite collaborators to your project to allow your team to manage feature flags, run experiments, roll features out and roll them back.
-The number of collaborators is limited to your Optimizely plan.
+Invite collaborators to your Optimizely Feature Experimentation project to let your team manage flags and experiments.
+The number of collaborators is limited to your Optimizely Feature Experimentation plan.
 View the plans & pricing page on Optimizely.com for more information and current collaborator limits.

 Collaborators are users that:

 - Utilizes an Optimizely Feature Experimentation API where authentication is required.